 2. The media – How detailed will the imagery, animation and sound be.

 3. The languages – How many language versions will the video be produced in.

 The length of time it takes to create a video depends on the same factors that determine the costs of production.
 We generally complete larger productions within a few months, and shorter productions within a few weeks.

 We generally recommend keeping the videos to around 5 minutes’ length.
 If an educational video runs for longer that 5 minutes there is a risk of losing the audiences’ attention.
 If there is more information than can be communicated within a 5 minute video we recommend looking at producing a series of videos.

-italk Studios follow an eight steps production process: establishing the project team, content development, script writing, image design, audio recording, post-production (bringing it all together), promotion and distribution, and quantitative data for evaluation purposes.
+italk Studios follow an seven steps production process: establishing the project team, content development, script writing, image design, audio recording, post-production, publication.
 More here

 An animated video has a number of advantages over a live action video:

 • The audience engages imaginatively with the story and characters

 • The story can be more imaginative, funny and flexible – try filming a crocodile dancing!

 • It is easier to organise as actors are not involved in the filming